 Gone are the days of the 23rd Psalm and Abide with Me; today, many people wish to create relevance with the music, making it an integral part of the service experience: Pop, Rock, Country, Classical, whatever your loved one enjoyed in life is a relevant and appropriate music type to play.
 Careful planning is always given to integrating music; this is something the Searson family arranges, putting together a well-scheduled repertoire of songs that precisely suit the moment.
 We can source your music requirements from a library of over one million songs; we even put them to CD or IPod, depending upon the place of service.

 POEMS / VERSES:

 The ultimate aim of our services is to capture the life, love, and personality of the person who has died.
 An experience of smiles and tears, a warming and emotional service which provides a lasting and fitting tribute and farewell.
-We recognise fully that we have but only one chance to get the service exactly right, and no stone is left unturned in an effort to afford all those attending a lasting, positive experience.
+We recognise fully that we have only one chance to get the service exactly right, and no stone is left unturned to afford all those attending a lasting, positive experience.